In this article, you’ll find tips on how to create a raised tiled area around your bathtub.

 - Switch to Walls mode.

-- Use the Divider tool to draw up a zone where you want the outside of the raised tiled bathtub area to be (Zone 1)
+- Use the Draw Divider Lines button to draw up a zone that is the size of the raised tiled bathtub area (we'll call it the Raised Zone)

-- Add tiles to Zone 1 and Zone 2 by right-clicking on the tiled floor area in your floor plan, choosing Copy Material, and then right-clicking on Zone 1 and choosing Paste Material.
-Do the same for Zone 2.
+- To add tiles to the Raised Zone and Bathtub Zone: click on the tiled floor area in your floor plan, click the Copy button in the top toolbar, and then click on the Raised Zone and click the Paste button.

 Adjust Height of Raised Area

-- Select Zone 1, click Properties, click Advanced, and set the Floor Height to the same height as the bathtub (in our example, 560 mm).
+- Set the Floor Height to the same height as the bathtub (in our example, 918 mm).

-- Return to Furniture mode and place the bathtub in Zone 2.
-Zoom in to get an accurate result.
+- Now open Furniture mode and drag to place the bathtub in the Bathtub Zone.
+Tip: If you need to, zoom in to get an accurate result.